Azure/azure-powershell/src/ResourceManager/RecoveryServices.Backup/Commands.RecoveryServices.Backup/help/Get-AzureRmRecoveryServicesBackupStatus.md

 ```

 ## DESCRIPTION
-This cmdlet can be used to check if a VM is backed up by any vault in the subscription.
+The command returns null/empty if the specified resource is not protected under any Recovery Services vault in the subscription.
+If it is protected, the relevant vault details will be returned.

 ## EXAMPLES